locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 ---

-**Thank you for your help with our peer reviews!** Next, you can learn about the [Final Project Takeaways](final-project-conclusions.md) that are great to have in mind about your work.
+**Have feedback or questions about the evaluation criteria?** Explore the [Final Project Takeaways](final-project-conclusions.md) for insights on maximizing the value of this project experience.